-Shkëlqim Kelmendi immigrated to the United States as a refugee and his experiences growing up in a society torn by war have fueled his professional and personal engagements.
+Shkëlqim immigrated from Kosove to the United States as a refugee and his experiences growing up in a society torn by war have fueled his professional and personal engagements.
 Prior to joining Housing Connector, Shkelqim worked with the Seattle Housing Authority and the Federal Reserve Bank of Dallas.

 Currently, he serves as Co-Chair of the Seattle Human Rights Commission, Chair of the Seattle Young Professionals Network, and is a member of the South Lake Union Community Council.
 Additionally, Shkëlqim serves on the Board of Seattle Works and is a member of the Leadership Tomorrow Class of 2018.
 Before moving to Seattle, he served on the City of Dallas Economic Development Commission and is the founder of the Young Albanian Professionals.

 Shkëlqim is a graduate of Southern Methodist University and is a member of the Harvard Business School Young American Leaders Program.
 He currently lives in Seattle with his wife and their golden doodle, Sarah.